compliance-framework/assessment-runtime/README.md

 ### Local Environment

-1. **Build and Prepare**: Execute `make start-local` in your command line.
+1. **Build and Prepare**: Execute `make start` in your command line.
 This will build both the `sampleplugin` and the runtime, and place them in the appropriate folder structure.

 2. **Launch Runtime**: After the build process is complete, run the following command to launch the runtime: